Information and additional support for Education, Health and Care Needs Assessments and Plans

 Education, Health and Care Plans are a holistic way of support planning for children and young people with SEND, looking at the whole person, their strengths and interests as well as their needs and challenges.
 Solutions will focus on what is important to the person concerned, as well as capturing the views of their parents and carers.

-An EHCP is the means by which specialist educational support is assessed, planned for and captured.
+A EHCP is the means by which specialist educational support is assessed, planned for and captured.
 Schools can offer additional support either individually or in small groups.
-The school SENCO will be able to describe what additional support is being given and how effective it is.
-Where further assessment is undertaken, with the involvement of specialist knowledge, additional or different provision will be described in an EHCP, setting out what support is required so that desired outcomes may be met.
+The school SENCo will be able to describe what additional support is being given and how effective it is.
+Where further assessment is undertaken, with the involvement of specialist knowledge, additional or different provision will be described in a EHCP, setting out what support is required in order that desired outcomes may be met.

 From 1 April 2022 we are making some changes to the way we provide our SEND Service which we believe will help improve how we work with you.
 We're making the changes after we had feedback from families and those using the service and after our own self-evaluation for how we can most effectively support you and provide advice.
 For more information, visit .

 Special educational provision is help given to children with SEN as part of their EHCP.
 It can take many different forms, including group or individual work, or a personalised learning programme adapted to meet a child's specific needs.
-Read more about this provision in Education - Early Years.
+Read more about this provision in Education.

 Their level of involvement will vary according to the child or young person's needs but is likely to be particularly involved at key transition times.
 They will help to make sure things are being done in a timely way.
 Sometimes another professional will take the lead but the SEND Lead Worker can always be contacted to check what is happening.
 Their role may include:

 - checking what other services/people are currently involved

 - referring the child or young person and their family to other services as appropriate

 - considering existing specialist assessments and ensuring further assessments are requested as needed